Dragoon: Mexico

-During the times of the Viceroyalty, regiments of dragoons (Dragon de cuera) were created to defend New Spain.
+During the period of Spanish rule in Mexico, regiments of dragoons (Dragon de cuera) were created to defend New Spain.
 They were mostly horsemen from the provinces.
-During and after the Mexican war of independence, dragons have played an important role in military conflicts within the country such as the Battle of Puebla during the French intervention, until the Mexican Revolution.
+During and after the Mexican War of Independence, dragoons have played an important role in military conflicts within the country such as the Battle of Puebla during the second French intervention in Mexico, until the Mexican Revolution.
 One of the best-known military marches in Mexico is the Marcha Dragona (dragon march), the only one currently used by cavalry and motorized units during the parade on 16 September to commemorate Independence Day.

 Norway

 In the Norwegian Army during the early part of the 20th century, dragoons served in part as mounted troops, and in part on skis or bicycles (hjulryttere, meaning "wheel-riders").
 Dragoons fought on horses, bicycles and skis against the German invasion in 1940.
 After World War II the dragoon regiments were reorganized as armoured reconnaissance units.
 "Dragon" is the rank of a compulsory service private cavalryman while enlisted (regular) cavalrymen have the same rank as infantrymen: "Grenader".